kranzky/insoluble/folly.md

 The buildings smelled sparse as they moved inwards, the air spun with a peculiar odor.
 Gimlet felt uneasy, playing with the firm edge of his drawing book.
 The twists and turns of the laboratory were overpowering, tipping them further into the vile unknown.
 Mike's presence felt like an overpowering, vile, and massive shell enclosing them all.
 The sound of puffing and stained smoke hinted at a nearby engine, fueling their travel deeper into the heart of the mysterious facility.

 The gleaming turquoise dive watch on Jay's wrist caught Lloyd's attention.
 They needed evidence to justify their presence anyway.
 In the refectory, blades of apprehension cut through the air.
 The museum archives held the key, giving them the rules to follow.
 The guild was prominent, precisely coordinating the latest classes.
 Trailing dramatically behind, Jenny's majestic gown waited for their next move.

-Exposition;8:LABYRINTHINE CORRIDORS GROUP

-Exposition;10:JAY GRABBED LLOYD'S ARM

-Dialogue;6:NOT AGAIN LLOYD

-Exposition;14:LLOYD SIGHED FRUSTRATION VISIBLE FACE

-Exposition;10:JENNY'S SENSE DREAD

-Exposition;10:JENNY SHUDDERED PULLED CLOSER

-Dialogue;8:WHAT DOING NOW

-As they navigated the labyrinthine corridors of the laboratory, the group had been lost more times than they could count.
-Jay, becoming increasingly frustrated, grabbed Lloyd's arm and exclaimed, "Not again, Lloyd!"
-Lloyd sighed, his frustration visible on his face, as Jenny's sense of dread grew stronger.
-She shuddered and pulled herself closer to the others, asking with a trembling voice, "What are we doing now?"

 A faint murmuring hovered around them as they cracked open the lifting windows.
 They navigated the maze of avenues and peculiar paths, unsure which concrete route would lead them to their destination.
 Regrettably, the scent of pickles announced their presence before Lloyd could even exchange glances with his companions.
 They finally stumbled upon a translation of the mysterious document, revealing that the English version consisted of 11 pages.